getzaa456/pulse-check/README.md

 - PostgreSQL and Redis are not exposed in the VM LAN deployment
 - production secrets are not committed to Git
 - PR CI stays on GitHub-hosted runners; the self-hosted VM runner is used only for deployment

-## Portfolio / Resume

-A resume-ready summary and interview talking points are available in [docs/resume-summary.md](docs/resume-summary.md).

-For a short portfolio recording, use [docs/demo-checklist.md](docs/demo-checklist.md).